JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 ## WITHOUT STRUCTS

 Just using go datatypes will eventually become tedius.

-To describe rect 1 you need to keep track of its coordinates and pass them to functions.
+To describe rect1 you need to keep track of its coordinates and pass them to functions.

 ```go